mixu/minitask/readme.md

 - better code organization through distinct processing stages
 - input-file-checksum/input-file-modification based result caching
-- makes it easier to combine different ways to express a transformation, from synchronous function to streams and child processes
+- makes it easier to combine different ways to express a transformation, from synchronous functions to streams and child processes
 - high parallelism through queue-then-multiplex-over-executors pattern, which allows subtasks to run at high concurrency

 ## List API: Reading input directories